faridamousa/pyramidspharmacytest/README.md

 - **Frontend:** React for a dynamic and responsive user interface.

-- **HTTP Communication:** Axios library for seamless communication between frontend and backend.
+- **Axios:** Axios library for seamless communication between frontend and backend.

 - **Routing:** React Router for a smooth single-page application experience.